ku-cylee/java-delivery-monitor/README.md

 - Maven: The version of Maven installed on your computer must be newer than 3.6.0.
 Download Maven from [here](https://maven.apache.org/download.cgi) and follow the [installation guides](https://maven.apache.org/install.html).

 ### Installation
-Download delivery-monitor .jar file by downloading the latest release:
+Download delivery-monitor .jar file by downloading the [latest release](https://github.com/cylee-for-kuniv/cose102-delivery-monitor/releases/tag/1.0.0).
-<pre><code>$ </code></pre>

-or you could download the source code and build yourself.
+You may also download the source code and build yourself.

-On the root directory of project folder, execute:
+To build the project, on the root directory of project folder, execute:

 <pre><code>$ mvn clean compile assembly:single</code></pre>